grafana/explore-traces/docs/sources/concepts/index.md

 ## Traces and spans

-A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
+A trace represents the journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
 This makes them the ideal observability signal for discovering bottlenecks and interconnection issues.

 Traces are composed of one or more spans.
 A span is a unit of work within a trace that has a start time relative to the beginning of the trace, a duration, and an operation name for the unit of work.
-It usually has a reference to a parent span, unless it’s the first span, the root span, in a trace.
+It usually has a reference to a parent span in a trace, unless it’s the first span, also known as the root span.
 It frequently includes key/value attributes that are relevant to the span itself, for example, the HTTP method used in the request, as well as other metadata such as the service name, sub-span events, or links to other spans.

 For more information, refer to [Use traces to find solutions](https://grafana.com/docs/tempo/<TEMPO_VERSION>/introduction/solutions-with-traces/) in the Tempo documentation.